trimstray/nginx-admins-handbook/README.md

   > Advisories recommend 2048 for now.
 Security experts are projecting that 2048 bits will be sufficient for commercial use until around the year 2030 (as per NIST).

+  > The latest version of FIPS-186 also say the U.S. Federal Government generate (and use) digital signatures with 1024, 2048, or 3072 bit key lengths.

   > Generally there is no compelling reason to choose 4096 bit keys over 2048 provided you use sane expiration intervals.

   > If you want to get **A+ with 100%s on SSL Lab** (for Key Exchange) you should definitely use 4096 bit private keys.
 That's the main reason why you should use them.